PANTHEONtech/StoneWork/examples/nat-router/README.md

-Example: StoneWork as NAT Gateway
+[Example] StoneWork as a NAT Gateway
 =================================

-Ths document describes example configuration for StoneWork used as a NAT gateway.
-Here we assume that StoneWork runs on a bare-metal server or a VM with two (data-plane) DPDK-supported physical interfaces `PCI:0000:00:08.0` and `PCI:0000:00:09.0` connected to the private and public network, respectively.
+Ths document describes an example configuration for StoneWork, used as a NAT gateway.

+Here, we assume that StoneWork runs on a **bare-metal server** or a VM with two (data-plane) DPDK-supported physical interfaces, `PCI:0000:00:08.0` and `PCI:0000:00:09.0` connected to the private and public network, respectively.

-The private network is configured with the `192.168.1.0/24` IP subnet, while the GW is assigned the `192.168.1.1` IP address.
-The public network is configured with `80.80.80.0/24` IP subnet while the GW is assigned `80.80.80.1` IP address.
+- The **private** network is configured with the `192.168.1.0/24` IP subnet
+- The GW is assigned the `192.168.1.1` IP address
+- The **public** network is configured with `80.80.80.0/24` IP subnet
+- The GW is assigned `80.80.80.1` IP address

-Traffic initiated from the private side is S-NATed by StoneWork to `80.80.80.1` before it is sent out to the public network.
+Traffic initiated from the private side is S-NATed by StoneWork to `80.80.80.1`, before it is sent to the public network.

 Custom Configuration
 --------------------

-You will need to change the provided example configuration to adapt it to your target environment as described below.
+You will need to change the provided example configuration to adapt it to your target environment, as described below.

 - First, the PCI addresses of the physical interfaces should be listed in the attached `vpp-startup.conf`, section `dpdk { ... }`.